sunchitanand/camera-path-generator/README.md

 ## How To Use With Your Own Videos

- > After downloading/ cloning, save your input video in the project root folder.
+ 1. After downloading/ cloning the project, save your input video in the project root folder.

- > Open video2images.m and replace filename by your video name to convert your video into frames
+ 2. Open video2images.m and replace filename by your video name to convert your video into frames

- > Save those output frames in a separate folder and name it input_frames
+ 3. Save those output frames in a separate folder and name it input_frames

- > Open camera-path-generator.py and follow instructions in the file to configure
+ 4. Open camera-path-generator.py and follow instructions in the file to configure

- > Open Terminal and run the command:
+ 5. Open Terminal and run the command:

         `python camera-path-generator.py`

- > Select your video number and watch the path get generated
+ 6. Select your video number and watch the path get generated